 Egg Salad Without Mayo (+ a surprising substitute)

 Packed with flavor, this rich and creamy egg salad is perfect for anyone seeking a healthier, low-calorie option.
-Ideal for quick lunches at home or on the go, egg salad is on regular rotation in our house.
-With the holidays right around the corner, I’ll be leaning into easy recipes like this.
-Be sure to add this one to your repertoire!
+It’s one of my favorite summer salads and perfect for weekly meal prep.
+Egg salad is on regular rotation in our house, and this mayo-free version is one of our favs!

-If you missed it (and love pickles), my dill pickle egg salad recipe is so good you’ll want to double the recipe!
+If you missed it, my dill pickle egg salad recipe is so good you’ll want to double the recipe!

 Egg Salad Without Mayo

 While I love classic egg salad, it’s fun to experiment with different flavors and textures.
 This one is for all the mayo haters out there, as well as anyone looking to lower their calorie intake.
 Did you know that for each tablespoon of mayonnaise you add, you’re adding 100 to 120 extra calories?
-Many people, like my sister, who loves mayonnaise, are adding hundreds of extra calories without even realizing it!
+Many people, like my sister, who wants the mayonnaise squishing out the sides of her sandwich, are adding hundreds of extra calories without even realizing it!

 Egg Salad Without Mayo

 The surprising ingredient is sour cream.
 It works beautifully as a substitute for mayonnaise.
 Sour cream has a neutral flavor that complements the other ingredients well.
-If you love sour cream as much as we do, you’ll love my sour cream sauce.
-We make a lot of egg salad in this house, and this one is one of our favorites.
-We didn’t miss the mayonnaise at all!
+In fact, I tested this with both sour cream and Greek yogurt, and my family preferred the sour cream, which has a richer, more savory and buttery flavor than Greek yogurt, which can be quite tangy.
+We make a lot of egg salad in this house, and this one is one of our favorites!

 Main Ingredients